MANAPOrkun/hangman_gui/README.md

 # How to run?

 After the successful installation of dependencies, clone the project repository.
-In the repository folder, run the "cargo run" command in the terminal.
+In the repository folder, build the project with "cargo build" command.
+And then, run .sh file in target folder.
+Or just simply run the "cargo run" command in the terminal.

 # Platform: